Mine & Mint Proof-of-Work Tokens on Avalanche

-The THOR, LOKI and ODIN members of the XPower token family are all proof-of-work tokens that have not been pre-mined or pre-minted.
-Their contracts run on the Avalanche C-Chain, and anyone can mint them by presenting a valid $nonce$ number.
+The XPower XPOW tokens are produced via proof-of-work and have neither been pre-mined nor pre-minted.
+The contracts run on the Avalanche C-Chain, and anyone can mint them by presenting a valid $nonce$ number.
 Once minted, they function like regular tokens.

 Motivation

 PoW is effective at distributing value because the energy required to mine PoW coins and tokens is pre-distributed by nature.
-Everyone has equal access to the energy of the sun (and its derivatives, to a limited extent).
+Everyone has equal access to the energy of the sun (and to a limited extent its derivatives).

-Instead of being limited to a choice between PoW and PoS, why not have both?
-PoW tokens can be mined, then minted and transmitted on a PoS system.
-This is the concept behind the XPower token family.
-We hope that XPower will bring the energy of the sun into the Avalanche ecosystem and contribute to its success.
+Hence, instead of being limited to an artificial choice between PoW and PoS, why not have both?
+PoW tokens can be mined, then minted and transmitted on a PoS system: This is the concept behind the XPower XPOW tokens.
+We hope that they will bring the energy of the sun into the Avalanche ecosystem and contribute to its success.

 Overview

 Below, you find the various parts and milestones of the project.
-Please note, that everything upto but excluding lending & borrowing has already been realized:
+Please note that everything up to but excluding lending and borrowing has already been realized:

 Project Overview

-The entire process begins with mining and minting XPower tokens, of which three variants exist: THOR (yellow), LOKI (green) and ODIN (cyan).
-Also, with each mint some amount is allocated for the project’s treasury.
+The entire process begins with mining and minting XPower XPOW tokens, where with each mint some amount is also allocated for the project’s treasury.

-Further, by burning XPower they can be converted into NFTs, which can be staked to earn rewards in the form of APower tokens i.e. aged XPower: aTHOR (blue), aLOKI (magenta) and aODIN (red).
+Further, by depositing XPOWs they can be converted into NFTs, which can then be staked to earn rewards in the form of APower APOW tokens i.e. aged XPower.

-Also, each APower reward wraps one-to-one an XPower token, but only if the treasury holds enough XPower; otherwise, the global wrap-ratio (i.e. collateralization) sinks below one.
-By burning an APower the contained XPower can get unwrapped — in accordance with the current collateralization at the time of the burn.
+Also, upon minting, each APower reward wraps the amount of claimable XPower tokens.
+So, burning an APower unwraps the contained XPower — in accordance with the conversion rate at the time of the burn.

-Further, in the near future borrowing XPower against APower tokens (and vice versa) will become possible.
+Finally, in the near future, borrowing XPower against APower tokens (and vice versa) will become possible.

 Token Supply